AstunTechnology/ssdidocs/docs/ssdi_guidance.rst

 Users should note that the metadata record may continue to appear on the screen until you move to another page (i.e. Home).

-Associated resources
+Associated Resources
 ---------------------

+The Associated Resource wizard can be used in place of the standard editing interface to create both **Coupled Resources** and **Online Resource Locators**.

-An associated or related resource is used to link a **dataset's** metadata record to both the **service** directly and the corresponding **metadata record for the service**.
+A **Coupled Resource** is used to link a **dataset's** metadata record to both the **service** directly and the corresponding **metadata record for the service**.
-Linking a **dataset** metadata record to a **service** metadata record automatically generates a related resource within the **service** metadata record.
-A **service** metadata record will therefore have one related resource per Dataset or layer in the **service**.
+Linking a **dataset** metadata record to a **service** metadata record automatically generates a Coupled Resource within the **service** metadata record.
+A **service** metadata record will therefore have one Coupled Resource per Dataset or layer in the **service**.

-Users should firstly link a Dataset metadata record to the related service metadata record by clicking firstly on the **Associated resources** menu (at the right hand side of the page, or at the bottom of the page if you are accessing the SSDI on a small screen) and selecting the **Link to a service** option.
+Users can create the **Coupled Resources** relationship either from the dataset, or from the service, using the **Associated resources** wizard (at the right hand side of the page, or at the bottom of the page if you are accessing the SSDI on a small screen).
+For a dataset, select the **Link to a service** option.
 Use the search function to look up the metadata record for every service that the Dataset is included in.
-Once added these should appear under the **Service** heading at the right hand side.
+Once added, these should appear under the **Service** heading at the right hand side.

  |image20|

-**Figure 4.7.1:** Creating the coupled resource relationship
+**Figure 4.7.1:** Creating the Coupled Resource relationship

-Secondly users should link the same dataset metadata record to the online resource.
-**Associated resources** menu select **Add link**.
+Secondly, users should create an Online Resource Locator for the dataset.
+From the **Associated resources** wizard select **Add link**.
 This will open a new screen.
 Users should firstly select the correct Protocol for their service, then enter in the url of their service.
+For WMS, if the URL is correctly entered a list of layers will be generated, with the format WMS Title(WMS Name).
+Select the correct layer, so that it is highlighted in green.
+This will populate the **Resource Name** and **Description** elements for the Online Resource Locator with the WMS Layer Name and Title respectively.

-For WMS, select the appropriate layer for the service from the **Resource name** field, which should automatically populate with a list of layers.
-For a non-WMS service the SSDI won't automatically take the name of the service, so give it a suitable resource name. **Note:** Having pasted in the url for the WMS, and having generated a list of resources, make sure that the selected resource is highlighted **green**.
-Finally click **Add Link**, and check that the online resource has been added.
+ **Note:** Having pasted in the url for the WMS, and having generated a list of resources, please  ensure that the selected resource is highlighted **green**.

+Finally, click **Add Link**, and check that the online resource has been added.
 This step should be repeated for every online resource affiliated with the dataset.

+To edit the link, or to add the optional **Function** element, use the standard editing interface and go to the **Distribution/Online resource** section.

 |Link_To_Online_Resource|

 **Figure 4.7.2:** Linking an online resource to the current metadata

-Note that the previous SSDI website did not require the WMS associated resources to point to the correct layer name from the service.
+Note that the previous SSDI website did not require the WMS Online Resource Locator to point to the correct layer name from the service.
 However the present site requires this for the layer to be searched for and added into the **Map** view.
-If you can't see the layer name in the **Map** view, then you should re-add the WMS as an associated resource in the dataset metadata record and choose the correct layer in the **Resource name** field.
+If you can't see the layer name in the **Map** view, then you should re-add the WMS using the Associated Resource wizard in the dataset metadata record and ensure the Resource Name and Description fields are populated as described above.

+Note also that for some dataset metadata records when using the **Add to map** function the layer name may be blank.
+To resolve this you must delete and re-add the url to the WMS using the steps outlined above, and select the correct resource name, or edit the Resource in the standard editing interface.

-You can check the relationship between shared resources by viewing the metadata record of the service related through the steps above.
+You can check the relationship between Coupled Resources by viewing the metadata record of the service related through the steps above.
 Within the front page of the **Service** metadata record you should see the related Dataset listed under **Associated resources**.
 The process above *does* work in reverse; individual Datasets can be registered as related resources within the metadata record of a service.

-Note also that for some dataset metadata records when using the **Add to map** function the layer name may be blank.
-To resolve this you must delete and re-add the url to the WMS using the steps outlined above, and select the correct resource name.
+ **Note:** The Associated Resources wizard cannot currently be used to add GetCapabilities Online Resource Locators for Services.
+This process must be done using the standard editing interface.
+For services, the **Add to Map** button will be present but will not work.
+To add a service to the Map, go to the Map page and add the GetCapabilities URL in the **Add Layers** dialogue, from where you will be able to pick layers to display on the map.

 Managing directories
 --------------------